cloudogu/usermgt/docs/gui/usermanagement_en.md

 ![user import file selected](figures/usermanagement/UserImportFileSelected_en.png)

-By clicking on 'Import' the CSV file is sent and the user accounts in it are imported.
+By clicking on 'Import' the CSV file is sent and the user accounts are imported.

 Afterward the result page is displayed.
 There you can see if the import was successful.
-It is possible that new user accounts will be created, existing ones will be updated or lines from the CSV file will be because they contained invalid values.
-This can be the case, for example, if necessary columns were not present or a condition such as unique e-mails was not met.
+It is possible that new user accounts will be created, existing accounts will be updated or lines from the CSV file will be ignored because they contains invalid values.
+This can be the case, for example, if necessary columns were not present or a condition such as unique mails was not met.

 On the results page the results are displayed as follows:

 ![UserImport Results Page Collapsed](figures/usermanagement/UserImportResultPageCollapsed_en.png)

-By clicking on the respective rows, more details about the added/updated user accounts as well as the skipped lines can be displayed.
+By clicking on the respective rows, more details about the added / updated user accounts as well as the skipped lines can be displayed.

 ![User import result page uncollapsed](figures/usermanagement/UserImportResultPageUncollapsed_en.png)

-Also, by clicking on 'Download Import Summary' it can be downloaded.
+Also, by clicking on 'Download Import Summary' the result can be downloaded.

 ### Managing past imports

-Past imports are stored in the file system so that they can be retrieved again.
+Past imports are stored in the file system that they can be retrieved again.
-The import overview is used for this purpose. to call it up, click in the navigation bar on the entry 'Import overviews'.
-There all past imports are displayed in tabular form with the name of the CSV file as well as the exact date.
+The import overview is used for this purpose.
+Therefore, click in the navigation bar on the entry 'Import overviews'.
+There, all past imports are displayed in tabular form with the name of the CSV file as well as the exact date.

 ![Import History](figures/usermanagement/UserImportSummaries_en.png)

 By clicking on the selection field 'Functions' of the respective line a small submenu opened.
-There you can for the respective line certain functions can be executed.
-There either the respective overview can be downloaded directly or deleted from the system.
+There you can download the respective overview directly, delete it from the system or display it in detail with a click on 'Details'.
-In addition, a click on 'Details' import overview can be displayed in detail in the interface.

 ![Import History Functions](figures/usermanagement/UserImportSummariesFunctions_en.png)